 Share Content Which Shows You’re Desperate For Likes and Engagement

-Millions of brands use Facebook to market their products and services, so you can’t afford not to.
+Millions of brands use Facebook to market their products and services, so you can’t afford to.

-Publishing content which portrays your brand as one that’s desperate for likes and engagement is one of the surest ways of flushing your investment on Facebook marketing down the drain.
-Avoid posts which request followers to comment or like in a way which doesn’t flow with your post and may appear pushy.
+Publishing content that portrays your brand as one that’s desperate for likes and engagement is one of the surest ways of flushing your investment in Facebook marketing down the drain.
+Avoid posts that request followers to comment or like in a way that doesn’t flow with your post and may appear pushy.
 This type of post will compromise your business and make it challenging to get tangible results from the campaign.

-Instead of such posts, consider offering exciting facts about your niche or commenting on general topics which your audience may find interesting and empowering.
+Instead of such posts, consider offering exciting facts about your niche or commenting on general topics your audience may find enjoyable and empowering.
 And then invite them to provide their thoughts as well.

-One of the guaranteed ways of gaining followers on Facebook and spurring interaction is by posting fresh content consistently.
+One guaranteed way of gaining followers on Facebook and spurring interaction is by consistently posting fresh content.

-To avoid this happening, you can create an editorial calendar for your Facebook.
-This organisation ensures your marketing campaign will remain constant but not overwhelming.
+To avoid this, you can create an editorial calendar for your Facebook.
+This organization ensures your marketing campaign will remain constant but not overwhelming.

-Your primary goal as you create your content calendar should be to inspire the audience and keep in their front of minds.
+Your primary goal as you create your content calendar should be to inspire the audience and keep them in their front of mind.

 Posting Irrelevant Content

 Before you publish or share a new video or post, ask yourself if your target audience may be interested in it.
-Sometimes, it’s not easy to know if particular content is relevant.
-So, we recommend to carry out extensive research online and offline to understand what your target audience is most interested in.
-What type of content is most likely to elicit positive emotions and motivate the audience to take the desired action.
+Sometimes, it’s not easy to know if certain content is relevant.
+So, we recommend carrying out extensive research online and offline to understand what your target audience is most interested in.
+What type of content is most likely to elicit positive emotions and motivate the audience to take the desired action?

 Not Responding to Comments

 How will your audience know you’re human if you don’t take time off your busy schedule to read and respond to their comments?
-If you’re to succeed in social media marketing, you need to be social and confidently react to not only comments but also questions.
+To succeed in social media marketing, you must be social and confidently react to comments and questions.

-The comments can provide ideas about the most relevant content to publish as well as improvements which may need to get done on your business to give it a higher cutting edge in the market.
+The comments can provide ideas about the most relevant content to publish and improvements that may need to be done to your business to give it a higher cutting edge in the market.

 Trying Too Hard to Sell

-One of the main reasons why you’re running a Facebook campaign isn’t only to increase your brand awareness but to sell your products too.
+One of the main reasons you’re running a Facebook campaign isn’t only to increase your brand awareness and sell your products too.
 However, trying to make a sale every time will automatically chase away customers to your competitors.

-Ideally, it helps if you focus more on interacting, building a community, and offering the best user experience as humanly possible.
+Ideally, it helps if you focus more on interacting, building a community, and offering the best user experience.
 By doing so, your followers will get naturally hooked on your brand, and with time they’ll increase their spending potential once they trust you.

 Advanced Facebook Paid Marketing

-Unknown to most brands and individual marketers is “Boost Post” is not the only way to reach out to a broader audience and get more interactions.
+Unknown to most brands and individual marketers, “Boost Post” is not the only way to reach a broader audience and get more interactions.

 Facebook Analytics gives you a clear perspective of your audience by providing data you can use to target specific segments of your audience with ads.
-Go an extra mile and leverage Facebook Power Editor to come up with great ads for new products, but be vigilant not to spam your followers’ news feed.
+Go the extra mile and leverage Facebook Power Editor to come up with great ads for new products, but be vigilant not to spam your followers’ news feeds.

-Remember, optimising your Facebook page with SEO helps you in boosting traffic to your website, which means you get more leads.
-Failing to do so, sees your business fall behind your competitors.
+Remember, optimizing your Facebook page with SEO helps you boost traffic to your website, which means you get more leads.
+Failing to do so sees your business fall behind your competitors.
 So stay ahead of them by following our tips above.

 Managing Facebook can be a struggle.

-So if you need a professional touch, reach out and contact the experts here at Search Marketing Group today for more information about our Facebook and social media services.
+So if you need a professional touch, contact the experts here at Search Marketing Group today for more information about our Facebook and social media services.

-What struggles do you have with your business Facebook page?
+What struggles do you have with your business’s Facebook page?
 Please post in the comments below.
-Or share any other ideas which work for your business.
+Or share any other ideas which work for your company.